oskariorg/oskari-documentation/4 Frontend framework/00010-ApplicationFunctionality.md

-# Application functionality
+# Frontend framework

-This documentation section contains documentation of some of the functionalities of Oskari.
+This documentation section contains documentation of some of the functionalities of Oskari frontend.